 The NRG Graduate Fellowship, formerly known as the Symantec Research Labs Fellowship (SRL), provides up to \$20,000 USD that may be used to cover one year of the student's tuition fees and to reimburse expenses incurred by the student to engage into research collaboration with Symantec, such as conference registration fees, travel expenses, hardware, etc. Mentors from Symantec Research Labs are paired with award recipients.
 The mentor is a top researcher who can provide ongoing technical guidance on the recipient's research, during their graduate training as well as during summer internships at Symantec.
 All recipients will be encouraged to take a salaried summer internship with Symantec Research labs.
-Fellowships are awarded to recipient's continued exceptional academic standing, progress and achievement.
+Fellowships are awarded to recipients for one academic year and may be extended for a second year, based on the award recipient's continued exceptional academic standing, progress and achievement.
 Any such extensions will be granted solely at Symantec's discretion.